ypetroff/softuni-java-web-developer-track/README.md

 # SoftUni-July-2021---Ongoing
-This repository contains (almost) all solutions from the JAVA Web Developer track
+This repository contains problem solutions from the JAVA Web Developer track

 Here are the problems from Lab and Exercise classes from the following modules: